jlmartin100/dsp/lessons/statistics/5-1-blue_men.md

 ```
 6 ft 1 in equals 185.42000000000002 cm

-#### Use converted measurements to establish the lower and upper bounds of the CDF
+#### Use converted measurements to establish the lower and upper bounds of the CDF relevant to Blue Man Group admission
 ```python
 lower = dist.cdf(177.8)
 higher = dist.cdf(185.42)